egpotter/housesimulator/README.md

 housesimulator
 ==============
 To run the app, we need to have ruby 2.0.0 with the gem bundler installed, this can be achieved with http://gorails.com/setup/ubuntu/13.10 or any other tutorial.
-We also need to have postgreSQL installed.
+We also need to have postgreSQL installed, https://www.digitalocean.com/community/articles/how-to-install-and-use-postgresql-on-ubuntu-12-04 has a tutorial.

+We are going to nedd the gems bundler and rails for the app to work, so we can install then by running: gem install rails gem install bundler

-After setting up the environment, we can now run the app First, install all gems by running the command: bundle install
+After setting up the environment, we can now run the app.
+First, install all gems by running the command: bundle install